kaidez/javascript-prototype-screencast/README.md

-# An Introduction to JavaScript Prototypes
+# Javascript Protoypes for Newbies

 This is the repo for the accompanying source files for an upcoming screencast tutorial of mine on JavaScript prototypes.